State-Funded Drug and Alcohol Rehabilitation Centers Near Me

 Spanish Version

-According to the National Survey on Drug Use and Health in 2016, of the 21 million people aged 12 or older who needed substance use treatment, roughly 3.8 million sought and received treatment of any kind in the 12 months prior to surveying; only 2.2 million people accessed such treatment through a specialty facility (i.e., as an inpatient in a hospital, at a drug or alcohol rehabilitation facility, through the services of a mental health center).
-State-funded rehabs may be a good option for some of those who are left out of these figures.
+According to the National Survey on Drug Use and Health, in 2022, of the 54.6 million people aged 12 or older who needed substance use treatment, only about 13.1 million received treatment of any kind in the 12 months prior to surveying.

 What Are Government-Funded Rehab Programs?

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA) publication, Integrating Substance Abuse Treatment and Vocational Services, the money that states use to fund these centers comes from various sources.
-Some is provided through SAMHSA in the form of federal grants and from reimbursement through Medicaid, and some comes directly from the state budget.
-A challenge for those seeking treatment is that the amount and even the type of state support varies depending on the state – as do the requirements to qualify for this type of treatment – so it’s important for each person pursuing treatment options to research and become aware of the offerings of their state.
+The money that states use to fund these centers comes from various sources.
+Some is provided through SAMHSA in the form of federal grants and from reimbursement through Medicaid and some comes directly from the state budget.
+A challenge for those seeking treatment is that the amount and even the type of state support varies depending on the state—as do the requirements to qualify for this type of treatment—so it’s important for each person pursuing treatment options to research and understand the programs their state offers.

 Often, these centers are included as part of other state services, such as child social services, criminal justice and prison provisions, and other areas of state government, meaning that funding is provided specifically through an individual’s connection with those programs.
 Still, there are options for people not involved in these programs, as long as they qualify for services.